 Joseph’s absence from the accounts of Jesus’ public ministry, death, and resurrection leads scholars to surmise he had passed away before these events.

 Venerated as the patron of the dying, fathers, carpenters, and social justice, Joseph’s life exemplifies humility, faithfulness, and the importance of family and duty.
-His legacy is celebrated on March 19, acknowledging his role as Mary’s husband, and on May 1, honoring his contributions as a worker.
+His life is celebrated on March 19, acknowledging his role as Mary’s husband, and on May 1, honoring his contributions as a worker.

 Editorial credit: Renata Sedmakova / Shutterstock.com